Competitive landscape

-Global Economy
+Global economy

 Global economy is one of the main aspects to consider before starting a competitive landscape profile, because it helps to understand the global economic activity where all the production factors such as people, knowledge, services, products move without limits.
 This factor is constantly transforming inside the business environment which leads companies to analyze the market where they compete.
 Even if it represents opportunities for the company, the differences in the legal, economic and political aspects between organizations from one country to other must be considered.
 The idea of a "global mindset" determines the acceptance of this organizational diversity in order to prepare for challenges.

-Technological Changes
+Technological change

 Technology is considered inside the competitive environment because it represents a tool to acquire competitive advantages, as mentioned before.
 This technologies improve the efficiency and the productivity of companies because it helps to get new sources of growth.
 Technology is not only focused on economic growth, but also on the improvement of quality, service, knowledge and innovation and by this manner, in the improvement of development of companies.
 All the aspects inside the technological framework have been divided into three categories: